reed-adept/aria-matlab/README.txt

  3. Open Matlab and navigate to this matlab directory.
  4. Add this matlab directory to the Matlab path by right-clicking on it in the Matlab file browser and selecting "Add To Path" then "This Folder".
  5. Run makemex.m in Matlab to compile the Mex interfaces.
 It will also copy AriaVC10.dll into the matlab directory.
+    -> If you have not yet configure mex for compilation, it will prompt you to do so.
+Choose Microsoft Visual C++ 10.0.
+      If you have already configured mex, but for a different compiler, run mex -setup in the command window.
+      If Matlab does not automatically locate Visual C++ 10.0 when locating installed compilers, run mex -setup again, and enter N when promted to locate installed compilers, then choose Microsoft Visual C++ from the list.
+(Note: Make sure that the path is correct; if the path does not exist, you may need to manually enter the actual path as installed on your system.)

 The Mex interfaces require ariac.dll and AriaVC10.dll to be present in the matlab directory to